This page documents the Zulip directory structure, where to find things, and how to decide where to put a file.

 tools/for things only used during the development environment setup process.

-tools/for things only used to setup and run our tests in Travis CI.
+tools/for things only used to setup and run our tests in CI.
 Actual test suites should go in

 API and Bots¶